Migrants brave heatwave as arrivals close to exceeding 15,000 for the year

 It comes as MPs warned there was “no evidence” the Government’s plan to send migrants to Rwanda is acting as a deterrent.

-A Commons Home Affairs Committee report said crossing numbers had increased since the initial £120 million deal – with an estimated extra cost of £12,000 per migrant – was announced in April.
+A Commons Home Affairs Committee report said crossing numbers had increased since the initial £120 million deal – with an estimated extra cost of £12,000 per migrant – was announced in April but that this may be explained by people smugglers “scaremongering” migrants into making the dangerous 20-mile journey before the policy was operational.

 The Government has reportedly put its fresh attempts to get the first deportation flight to the East African nation off the ground on hold until after the Conservative Party has elected a new prime minister over fears it could generate too much controversy during the leadership contest.
 The plane was grounded in June amid legal challenges and a judicial review over the legality of the policy has been put back to September.